cstavitsky/se-friend/README.md

 ## What is this?

+A ChatGPT-generated chrome extension that remembers key/value pairs for query parameters used in the Sentry SE team's demo.

+## Why?

 I wanted to see if we could automate some simple minor tasks for the SE team that are annoying but not problematic enough to spend significant resources on.
-For example, it would be nice for no SE to have to remember the key/value pairs of query parameters to pass in during a demo.
+For example, it would be nice for no SE to have to remember all the correct key/value pairs of query parameters to pass in during a demo -- you should be able to select options visually.

+## How?
 I generated this chrome extension scaffolding with ChatGPT, and then made some changes myself.
 The original prompt was:

 >Write a chrome extension using react for the ui component.
 The extension should modify the url in a browser and, if a text field labeled "SE" is filled in with a string,  append a query parameter to the URL with key 'se' and value equal to that string.